Barro/java-afl/README.md

 * Support deferred init for arbitrary given method without source code modifications.
-* Dynamically figure out the used map size from afl-showmap.
 * More ways to build this:
   * Ant
   * Maven